colah/ByronTrialNotes/day8.md

 (Judge comments on declining audience numbers -- I think this is the correct location in my notes, but I'm adding this a little bit after the comment so there's uncertainty )

-* D: Today was the first day the we heard about Dr. Anderson's testimony.
+* Defense: Today was the first day the we heard about Dr. Anderson's testimony.
 So there's an issue of ...
-* P: We gave full disclosure...
+* Prosecution: We gave full disclosure...
   * Toronto life article gives explanations for certain chemicals and we want to talk to Dr. Anderson
     * Months ago
-* J: P should have disclosed intent to interview him about this...
+* Judge: Prosecution should have disclosed intent to interview him about this...
   * Effects time estimates.
 You should have told earlier.
-  * D may have to get evidence.
+  * Defense may have to get evidence.
-* J: In theory we could adjourn trial to a later date, but that's in no ones interest.
+* Judge: In theory we could adjourn trial to a later date, but that's in no ones interest.
-* J: This shouldn't happen.
+* Judge: This shouldn't happen.
-* J is having surgery and can't move it after this...
+* Judge is having surgery and can't move it after this...
-* D: There is another area that P intends to question about, a pirate bay document, and I don't know if there are any others.
+* Defense: There is another area that Prosecution intends to question about, a pirate bay document, and I don't know if there are any others.
 It is problematic for us.
 The criminal code is clear about our right to notice about expert witness.
-* J: One possible remedy is adjournment.
+* Judge: One possible remedy is adjournment.
-* D: we may need to go weeks 4, 5, and 6 in chunks.
+* Defense: we may need to go weeks 4, 5, and 6 in chunks.
-* J: I'm on the criminal team until 2012.
+* Judge: I'm on the criminal team until 2012.
 It might be better from a management perspective if we

-* P: We have discovered a video of Mr. Sonne being given his rights when he was arrested.
+* Prosecution: We have discovered a video of Mr. Sonne being given his rights when he was arrested.
 We didn't find out about it today.
-* J: Let's get him on the stand.
+* Judge: Let's get him on the stand.
 We expect

 * Bui is back on the stand.

-(Discussion of Blue Screen of Death by P and J) (Complaining about the amount of time it takes to start computer for several minutes)
+(Discussion of Blue Screen of Death by Prosecution and J) (Complaining about the amount of time it takes to start computer for several minutes)

 (Computer starts but we can't get the video to lay. )